gouri-shiva-prasad/Tune-wave/README.md

 # Tune-wave

-Tune-wave is a music-related project designed to [briefly describe what your project does, e.g., "help users discover new music and manage playlists easily"].
+Tune-wave is a music-related project designed to "help users discover new music and manage playlists easily"

 ## Features

 - Discover new music
 - Create and manage playlists
-- [Add more features as needed]

 ## Installation